 Samsung Electronics Delivers Premium HDR Gameplay with HDR10+ GAMING Standard Support for Its New Screens

-LONDON, UK – December 23, 2021 – Samsung Electronics Co., Ltd. announced today that select 2022 4K and 8K TVs and gaming monitors will support the new HDR10+ GAMING standard, delivering the immersive, ultra-responsive HDR gaming experience to gamers.
-The new, cutting-edge HDR gameplay will be unveiled at CES 2022 along with a list of 4K and 8K game titles, all powered by NVIDIA GPUs.
+Samsung Electronics recently announced that select 2022 4K and 8K TVs and gaming monitors will support the new HDR10+ GAMING standard, delivering an immersive, ultra-responsive HDR gaming experience to gamers.
+The new, cutting-edge HDR gameplay will be unveiled at CES 2022, together with a list of 4K and 8K game titles, respectively, all powered by NVIDIA GPUs.